fastify/fastify/docs/Reply.md

 <a name="header"></a>
 ### .header(key, value)
 Sets a response header.
-If the value is omitted or undefined it is coerced to `''`.
+If the value is omitted or undefined, it is coerced to `''`.

 For more information, see [`http.ServerResponse#setHeader`](https://nodejs.org/dist/latest/docs/api/http.html#http_response_setheader_name_value).